 Tip 8.
 Check Your Gas or Propane Supply

 At times, the problem won’t be the furnace.
 Occasionally, the issue may be that no gas or propane is entering your furnace, making it non-functional and potentially dangerous, especially when gas and propane is involved.
 With that being said, most appliances use A2l Refrigerant sensors which are not only environmentally friendly, but can also detect any signs of a gas leak within your HVAC system, and could be essential when you don’t have any gas or propane entering your furnace.
 The best way to test this is to try out another appliance in your home that runs on gas, like your stove.
 If the stove isn’t working either, then your gas or propane tank is most likely empty.
 In this case, you will need to call the gas company to refill your tank.
 If you still can’t workout the issue and you have tried everything you can on your own, maybe it’s time to call in a professional.
-For example, a company like the Boulden Brothers have a furnace replacement service, should you need it.
-You can check them out here.

 Although the days may seem to be getting colder, Spring is right around the corner.
 However, that doesn’t mean you can neglect the health of your furnace.
 Hopefully, with the help of the steps above, you can repair your furnace on your own and get it to turn on.
 Although it may seem a little challenging to troubleshoot your furnace, it’s easier than it looks!